 [R2 C2] Clarify whether the rotation of the sphere is modeled in the dynamic simulation

 The rotation of the sphere is now completely removed from the paper.
 Our latest experiments now use magnets to produce more force.
 The sphere cannot rotate because the magnet is oriented along the magnetic field.
 Permanent magnets used in our magnetic test bench have similar behavior as a ferromagnetic sphere placed inside an MRI machine.
 The strong magnetic field of MRI scanner will saturate the ferromagnetic material and produce a constant magnetization.
 In addition, we observed that the ferromagnetic spheres have a preferred orientation inside the MRI machine.
-This is probably due to the distribution of the magnetic domains which tends to move the sphere in an orientation that minimize the magnetostatic energy.
+This is probably due to the distribution of the magnetic domains, which tends to move the sphere in an orientation that minimizes the magnetostatic energy.

 [R2 C3] State how the simulation was implemented, whether in a simulation software such as Simulink/Simscape, or coded by the authors, or otherwise.

-More details was added about the implementation of the simulations.
+More details were added about the implementation of the simulations.
 The theoretical analytical calculations were performed with the software Mathematica.
 The numerical computations were performed using the software Matlab.

 [R2 C4] Fix P.5 right side "show that and that" error